FullHuman/purgecss-docs/guides/react.md

 ## Created with create-react-app

-This example shows how to set up Purgecss with vue-webpack template.
+This example shows how to set up Purgecss with create-react-app template.
 Once you initialized your project with `npx create-react-app app`, install the webpack plugin for purgecss:

 ```text